mikkokotila/loxel/README.md

 The **Quarter** is exactly quarter of the length of the Single, and otherwise has the same dimensions.
 In other words, it has exactly the quarter of the absolute volume of the Single.

 **NOTE: The dimension and volume of the Single provided here are indicative.
 The dimension and volume of Half and Quarter will always follow the same pattern as in the above example.**

-### 3.2.
-Material

-Regardless if waste, local timber, or ready-made massive wood elements are used, the element material is cross laminated timber.
-The timber is nailed with aluminum nails to form cross laminated elements, that provide structural properties far superior to traditional logs.

 ### 3.3.
 Joints